microsoft/hands-on-lab-redis/docs/workshop.md

 In the previous lab, you added code in your API to use an Azure Cache for Redis directly on the `/products` endpoint.
 To avoid modifying the code of your API, we have added an environment variable called `PRODUCT_LIST_CACHE_DISABLE` that you can use to enable or disable the cache on this endpoint.

 To disable the cache, you need to set the value of this environment variable to `1`.
-To do this, go to your resource group, search the App service, select it and in the left menu, click on **Configuration**.
+To do this, go to your resource group, search the App service, select it and in the left menu, click on **Environment variables**.
 You will see the `PRODUCT_LIST_CACHE_DISABLE` environment variable, select the edit button:

 ![App service configuration](./assets/app-service-configuration.png)

-and set the value to `1` and click on the **OK** button.
+and set the value to `1` and click on the **Apply** button.

 Now if you try to refresh the list of products in the Web App (by refreshing the page) or calling the `/products` endpoint of the Catalog API (see Lab 2) you should see the response time of your API taking multiples seconds again.